La Liga: 1940s: Atlético Madrid, Barcelona and Valencia emerge

-1950s: FC Barcelona continue their success but Real Madrid emerges
+1950s: FC Barcelona and Real Madrid Dominate

-Although Atlético Madrid, previously known as Atlético Aviación, were champions in 1950 and 1951 under catenaccio mastermind Helenio Herrera the 1950s continued the success FC Barcelona had during the late 1940s after they had won back to back La Liga titles.
-During this decade, Barcelona's first golden era emerged.
-Under coach Ferdinand Daučík, FC Barcelona won back-to-back doubles, winning La Liga and Copa Del Rey in 1952 and 1953.
+Although Atlético Madrid, previously known as Atlético Aviación, were champions in 1950 and 1951 under mastermind Helenio Herrera, the 1950s continued the success FC Barcelona had during the late 1940s.

+During this decade, FC Barcelona's first golden era emerged under coach Ferdinand Daučík, winning back-to-back La Liga and Copa Del Rey doubles in 1951–52 and 1952–53.
 In 1952, FC Barcelona made history yet again by winning five distinctive trophies in one year.
-This team, composed of László Kubala, Mariano Gonzalvo, César Rodríguez and Joan Segarra won La Liga, Copa Del Rey, Copa Eva Duarte (predecessor of Spanish Super Cup), Latin Cup and Copa Martini & Rossi.
-Their success in winning five trophies in one year earned them the name 'L’equip de les cinc Copes' or The Team of The Five Cups.
-In the latter parts of the 1950s, coached by Helenio Herrera and featuring Luis Suárez, Barcelona won yet again their third set of back-to-back La Liga, winning them in 1959 and 1960.
-In 1959, FC Barcelona also won another double of La Liga / Copa Del Rey, conquering three doubles in the 1950s.
+This team, composed of László Kubala, Mariano Gonzalvo, César Rodríguez Álvarez, and Joan Segarra, won La Liga, Copa Del Rey, Copa Eva Duarte (predecessor of Spanish Super Cup), Latin Cup and Copa Martini & Rossi.
+Their success in winning five trophies in one year earned them the name 'L’equip de les cinc Copes' or The Team of the Five Cups.

+In the latter parts of the 1950s, coached by Helenio Herrera and featuring Luis Suárez, Barcelona won yet again back-to-back La Liga's, winning them in 1959 and 1960.
+In 1959, Barcelona also won another double of La Liga / Copa Del Rey, conquering three doubles in the 1950s.

 The 1950s also saw the beginning of the Real Madrid dominance.
 During the 1930s through the 1950s there were strict limits imposed on foreign players.
 In most cases, clubs could have only three foreign players in their squads, meaning that at least eight local players had to play in every game.
-During the 1950s, however, these rules were circumvented by Real Madrid who naturalized Alfredo Di Stéfano and Ferenc Puskás.
+During the 1950s, however, these rules were circumvented by Real Madrid who naturalised Alfredo Di Stéfano and Ferenc Puskás.
 Di Stéfano, Puskás, Raymond Kopa and Francisco Gento formed the nucleus of the Real Madrid team that dominated the second half of the 1950s.
 Real Madrid won their third La Liga in 1954 — their first since 1933 — and retained their title in 1955.
-In 1956, Athletic Club won their sixth La Liga title, but Real Madrid won La Liga again in 1957 and 1958.
-The 1950s also saw Real Madrid dominate the newly created European Cup, sweeping the first five editions.
+In 1956, Athletic Bilbao won their sixth La Liga title, but Real Madrid won La Liga again in 1957 and 1958.

-All in all, Barcelona and Real Madrid won 4 La Liga titles each in the 50s, with Atlético Madrid winning two Liga and Athletic Club winning one during this decade.
+All in all, Barcelona and Real Madrid won four La Liga titles each in the 1950s, with Atlético Madrid winning two and Athletic Bilbao winning one during this decade.